elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### C4 Hawaiian Punch  (6.7 / 10)

 Tastes like a partial freezy that isn't frozen.
 So basically freezy juice lol.

+### Celsius ASTRO VIBE

+Blue Razz but tastes similar to medicine???

 ### Celsius Cosmic Vibe (6.6 / 10)